wenright/plexus/README.md

 A networking library for games in Lua.
 Written for [LOVE](love2d.org) games, but can be used in any Lua program as long as LuaSockets are available.

 # Usage
-To start a server, simply call start with a port number
+To start a server
 ``` Lua
 Server.start(3000)
 ```

-To connect to that server, call connect with an ip and a port
+To connect to that server
 ``` Lua
 Network.connect('127.0.0.1', 3000)
 ```

-Plexus uses listeners to trigger messages received by the server.
+Plexus uses listeners to trigger messages received from the server.
 For example...
 ``` Lua
 Network.on('ping', function(message)
   print('Received a message!")